Living Well with IBD

 Is there a fee?

-The programme itself is offered free of charge to participants, however we ask for a discretionary contribution of €15 towards the cost of the accompanying manual Self-management of Long-term health conditions.
+The programme itself is offered free of charge, however we ask for a discretionary payment of €15 for the excellent accompanying handbook Self-management of Long-term Health Conditions.

 When are the next programmes?

 The next Living Well with IBD course starts on Wednesday 8th May 2019